jeromemacias/node-rob-config/README.md

 };
 ```

-The, define the first config file.
+Then, define the first config file.

 For example: `config/developement.js`
 ```js